-The Agents of V.O.I.C.E: Work Undercover For the Best Writing
+The Agent of V.O.I.C.E: Work Undercover for the Best Writing

 When we think about voice, the goal really is to create effective and memorable writing.
 Voice is not some false face a writer puts on simply to get attention.
 When writers do that, the effect is like spotting a mime in a grocery store: it gets your attention but does it really accomplish anything?
 True voice accomplishes something for the story or article or essay.
 And all the work to develop that voice happens undercover because good voice will always turn the reader back to the content, not pull them away from it.
 So, let’s become undercover operatives of V.O.I.C.E. and see where it takes us.